honeytrap/honeytrap-docs/docs/setup/sensor/run-sensor.md

 ## Create Symbolic link

-In order to start the Honeytrap application, an easy way is to point to the binary by executing the following command.
+In order to start the HoneyTrap application, an easy way is to point to the binary by executing the following command.

 ```
 $ ln -s /opt/honeytrap/bin/honeytrap /usr/local/bin/honeytrap
 ```

-This allows us to run the Honeytrap application from any directory on the system.
+This allows us to run the HoneyTrap application from any directory on the system.

 ## Define Elastich Search node